 We are in the education business and all communications and daily business are cordial and helpful.
+Parent messages and phone calls should be responded to by MECC staff within one business day.
 With regard to specific questions about student progress, there is a SINGLE POINT OF CONTACT for parents to talk with and that is the Teacher.
 Instructional Aides working in the classroom are encouraged to briefly share positive information with parents on a routine basis.
 However, information pertaining to the child's specific development will be addressed through the Teacher.